The dementia timebomb: Ageing Japan faces healthcare crisis

 Prime Minister Shinzo Abe is aiming to increase the number of nursing homes and raise care worker wages to tackle the problem.

-There is also a goal to ease the burden of family caregivers and reduce the number of people who quit work—such as Ito—to care for dementia-stricken relatives—rom 100,000 a year to zero.
+There is also a goal to ease the burden of family caregivers and reduce the number of people who quit work — such as Ito — to care for dementia-stricken relatives — from 100,000 a year to zero.

 Dementia is a major global health issue with cases soaring as people live longer.
 The World Health Organization estimates a new case is diagnosed every four seconds.